• Nothing Found

 Although almost all taxis in Berlin have enough storage space to hold a foldable wheelchair, there aren’t any wheelchair-accessible taxis for electric wheelchairs or mobility scooters.

-However, if you wish to book a fully accessible taxi with spacious seating, large walkways and access ramps, you can contact Berlin Transport Service at +30 4920 4316 or email at [email protected].
+However, if you wish to book a fully accessible taxi with spacious seating, large walkways and access ramps, you can contact Berlin Transport Service at +30 4920 4316 or email [email protected].

 Berlin taxi safety and complaints

-Although it’s not common, sometimes your Berlin taxi driver can be rude, try to charge you extra or take you on a long journey to build up the fare.
+Whilst it’s not common, sometimes your Berlin taxi driver can be rude, try to charge you extra or take you on a long journey to build up the fare.

-If this does happen to you, you must keep your receipt, as it contains the taxi company address, the concession number, the fare, the date, the distance travelled and the driver’s signature.
 You will then need to call the taxi company that your driver works for (this is usually shown on your receipt or the outside of the taxi door) and speak to their complaints department.
-You can also contact local police.
+You can also contact the local police on +49 304 664 4664.

 Frequently asked questions